jake-w-liu/RadiationPatterns.jl/README.md

 ___

 The following functions create pattern plots from the `Pattern` object.
 Currently 2D patterns, 3D patterns, and holograms (can be used to plot a slice of field distributions) are supported.
+To understand the usage, one can also look up [`PlotlySupply.jl`](https://github.com/jake-w-liu/PlotlySupply.jl) for reference.

 ### `ptn_2d`